LTW-GCR-CSOC/csoc-installation-scripts/README.md

 To be provided

-### LTW GCR Canary
+### GCR Canary

 The installation has been tested on Ubuntu Mate LTS 16.04 with Raspberry Pi 3.

 It is currently under active development and testing.

-To install all of the LTW GCR Canary software, run the following script:
+To install all of the GCR Canary software, run the following script:

 ```
 wget https://github.com/LTW-GCR-CSOC/csoc-installation-scripts/archive/master.zip && \